 *Disclaimer: Throwing away records of your encryption key is likely to cause problems when you try to recover data.

 The security of data being protected by cloud has been questioned but it’s easy to overlook some of the inherent security risks associated with on-site or legacy (tape) based backup solutions.

-There are some stand out advantages of using cloud-based platforms and many organisations are utilising these to full effect.
-2017 has seen an increase, to 85%, of enterprise organisations who not only utilise cloud but are utilising multi-cloud strategies.
+There are some stand out advantages of using cloud-based platforms and many organizations are utilizing these to full effect.
+2017 has seen an increase, to 85%, of enterprise organisations who not only utilise cloud but are utilizing multi-cloud strategies.

 With cloud users running an average of 1.8 public clouds and 2.3 private clouds, it is not difficult to understand the scale of cloud platforms today.
 Cloud platforms are increasing in popularity and driving the development of features as demand grows.
 Security may have been a concern a few years ago but developers have long since resolved this.

 Decision makers often stick to what they know and who could blame them, it’s the safe bet.
-Regardless of this, many organisations have begun their journey to the cloud and if they aren’t utilising one cloud platform, they are utilising several.
+Regardless of this, many organizations have begun their journey to the cloud and if they aren’t utilizing one cloud platform, they are utilizing several.
 Confidence in the cloud is growing and the percentage of IT professionals with concerns around the security of the cloud, falling by 4% in a single year.